Home /Compare /Peach vs Apricot

 Can you use peach and apricot together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.02:1.
-Use peach as the dominant/darker color and apricot as the accent or highlight.
+Yes.
+Both peach and apricot are orange shades, so they pair naturally in a monochromatic palette.
+Use peach as the dominant color and apricot as the accent or highlight.

 What is the hex code for peach?+